 Idea #5: Concrete Kitchen Countertops

 Concrete is a unique material that casts a dramatic impression.
 It is often less expensive than premier tier stone kitchen countertops.
 Modern architects sometimes select for concrete kitchen countertops.
 It also will last a long time.
 Concrete is tough and able to resist heat, staining, and superficial damage like denting and scratches.
 Concrete can come in many different colours and easy to clean with little maintenance.

 Ceramic tiles are a hard thick material composed of clays and minerals that have been fired in a kiln.
 They are common in Mexico and American Southwest, and they create a southwestern vibe wherever they appear.
 Using ceramic tiles has become very popular in kitchens everywhere, especially for kitchen islands and backsplashes.
 Ceramic tiles make a fine choice for kitchen countertops because they are durable, and heat and water resistant.

 As a kitchen countertop, they are most often installed over a plywood surface.
 If you properly glaze them during installation, they are stain resistant and long-lasting.
 They are also among the most affordable options available, and their versatility introduces a range of design options.
 If tiles crack, those tiles will have to be replaced.
 Also, simpler designs will cost less that complex mosaic patterns.

-If you are not interested in stone, wooden butcher blocks make for good alternative kitchen countertop ideas.
+If you are not interested in stone, wooden butcher blocks make a fine selection for kitchen counter surfaces.
 Made using different hard woods like maple or teak, butcher blocks are a dependable and attractive lower cost choice.
 Wood is warm and inviting.
 It will not last as long as stone and it needs to be stained and varnished to protect against damage and staining.
 Damage can be sanded out and the block resealed.